Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: II -- The Finite Horizon Case: Proof of the main result

-We then turn our attention to how the objective functional changes when evaluated on two controls that are similar on a compact set.
-More precisely, we show the following result.
+We then turn our attention to the variations of the objective functional when evaluated at two controls that are similar on a compact set.
 Since, under our assumptions, both the (approximately optimal) feedback control $\hat\bv$ and the control $\hat\bvarphi$ produced by the neural network are Lipschitz continuous, we restrict our attention to feedback controls with this regularity.
 The following proposition provides a control of the variation of the objective function when approximating a feedback control on a compact set.

 \begin{proposition} Let $\bv$ and $\bw \in \VV$ be two Lipschitz continuous feedback controls (i.e., Lipschitz continuous functions of $(t,x)$).
 There exists a constant $C$ depending only on the data of the problem and the Lipschitz constant of the controls $\bv$ and $\bw$ such that for all $\Gamma > 0$ and $R > 0$, if